aperiodic/f7u12rl/README.md

 Installation
 ------------

-If you have npm installed, then `npm install f7u12rl`.
+If you have npm, then just run `npm install f7u12rl`.

 You can also clone the git repo with
 `git clone git@github.com/aperiodic/f7u12rl.git`.